afterdusk/erlang-playground/Learn You Some Erlang/README.md

     - Declarative (concise, easier to read and maintain)
 - Concurrent
     - Actor Model (message passing)
+        - Every thread is only concerned with what its own sequential code
     - Thousands of concurrent processes
     - Supervision trees
 - High Availability